Exploring Textured Coatings: Creative Uses and Fun Application Methods

 Roller Painting

-Using a paint roller, apply two coats of paint in contrasting colors, waiting for each coat to dry in between.
-Once dry, go over the surface with a roller in a third color, dabbing and stippling to create peaks and valleys.
-The layers of color peeking through create a mottled, textured effect.
+Apply two coats of paint in contrasting colors, letting each dry.
+Then use a roller with a third color, dabbing and stippling to create peaks and valleys.
+The layered colors give a rich, mottled effect.

 Sponge Painting